MonteiroEtAl/OpenWMB/README.md

 - The OpenWMB is suitable for group testing, is entirely computer-paced, has embedded instructions for each task, and has automatic scoring.
 - The order of presentation of the tasks is automatically counterbalanced between-participants (on complete administrations).
 - It includes a data processing script that converts all data collected into an easily interpretable format that is ready for data analysis (in platforms like R or SPSS).
 - The OpenWMB is available in Portuguese and English — however, we only assessed the psychometric properties of the former version.
 The raw data collected for this study and the imputed databases used to estimate the psychometric properties of the Portuguese version are stored in the files named "Raw_Data_Validation_PT_version.xlsx" and "Imputed_Databases_Validation_PT_version.xlsx", respectively.
+The code that was used to compute all the analyses that where used to assess the psychometric proprietes of the Portuguese version of the OpenWMB is presented in the file entitled "Code_Statistical_Analysis.R".
+If you intend to replicate these analyses, please read the comments provided in the first eight lines of the R file very carefully.

 <sub> * The English version of the battery does not include the reading span.</sub>